Reviewed by Dr Andre Budihardjo, MM and Physician Brandon Yew on October 7, 2022

 Real Health Senior TCM physician

-TCM can effectively manage the symptoms of monkeypox and help with recovery through herbal medication, acupuncture, and blood-letting.
+TCM can effectively manage monkeypox symptoms and help with recovery through herbal medication, acupuncture, and blood-letting.

 Herbal formulas to try if symptoms persist